 Please use the template below as an example of the format required in submission of your letter of intent.
-Letter of intent submissions should be submitted with a minimum size 12 font, 1 cm margins and must not exceed 3 pages.
-A brief CV of the Principal Investigator should also be submitted with the letter of intent for consideration.
+Letters of intent should be submitted with a minimum size 12 font (calibri preferred), one (1) cm margins and must not exceed 3 pages.
+A brief CV of the Principal Investigator (2 pages max.) should also be submitted with the letter of intent for consideration.

-Project title: Principal Investigator: Institution: Estimated budget: Duration of project: Briefly describe any relevant pre-clinical or clinical evidence that suprationale: oports the study Project aims: Briefly describe the study design: Where applicable, list the MND models that will be utilised in the proposal: Indicate how the aims of this project will help translate therapeutics for the treatment of MND/ALS to the clinic: Number of subjects to be enrolled (if applicable): Number of Australian Clinical Sites (if applicable): Is the lead candidate a new or a re-purposed therapeutic?
+Project title: Primary Investigator: Institution: Estimated budget: Duration of project: Briefly describe any relevant preclinical or clinical evidence that supports the study rationale: Project aims: Briefly describe the study design: Where applicable, list the MND models that will be utilised in the proposal: Indicate how the aims of this project will help translate therapeutics for the treatment of MND/ALS to the clinic: Number of subjects to be enrolled (if applicable): Number of Australian Clinical Sites (if applicable): Is the lead candidate a new or a re-purposed therapeutic?
 Does the application include the use of a biomarker(s) to confirm target engagement of the lead compound?
 YES NO Does the application address the blood-brain-barrier permeability of the lead compound?
 YES NO